wsugiarto/LabReport3/Report3.md

 biomed/gb-2003-4-8-r50.txt
 ```

 -l will look for files found in a directory for the term and output the files that contain that term.
 Here it shows the files that follow the pattern of `biomed/*` and contain the term **orangutan** are listed, in this case it was only one file.
 This is useful if you want to find files that cover or use a particular term, so that you can focus on these files.
+I feel that this command is particularly useful in coding, for example if a particular method or class is causing erros, then using this command can help you look for any files affected by that method or class, which significantly reduces the work load by limiting the files you need to check.
 ```
 Wilson@DESKTOP-SCRO0UF MINGW64 ~/OneDrive/Desktop/UCSD/CSE 15L/stringsearch-data/technical (main)
 $ grep -l "telomere fusion" biomed/*